webrecorder/browsertrix/frontend/docs/docs/user-guide/deduplication.md

 Browsertrix tracks the crawl dependencies on the collection's **Deduplication** section, and all dependencies / previous crawls are also added to the same collection.

 To view the complete, deduplicated content of a crawled site, more than one archived item may need to be loaded.
-By default, the collection should aready have all the dependencies needed for replay (unless manually removed).
+By default, the collection should already have all the dependencies needed for replay (unless manually removed).

 For individual crawls, Browsertrix will automatically pull in the required dependent crawls to make replay work.